I2PC/docs/docs/Installation/Installations/index.rst

 .. note::

    Xmipp collects **basic information about your installation environment** (such as library versions, system architecture, and operating system) to improve compatibility, performance, and stability.
-If you prefer **not to send this data**, you can disable collection by setting in your OS the variable 'SEND_INSTALLATION_STATISTICS=OFF'
+If you prefer **not to send this data** follow those steps: `Data collection <https://i2pc.github.io/docs/Others/Enhancing/index.html#data-collection>`_
    The data is **anonymous and aggregated** and is used only to optimize Xmipp and prioritize new features.
-More details in `Data collection <https://i2pc.github.io/docs/Others/Enhancing/index.html#data-collection>`_

 Installation with Scipion plugin manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^